mbrandonw/mbrandonw.github.io/_drafts/lenses.md

   let set: (Part, Whole) -> Whole
 }
 ```

+The name comes from the analogy that a getter/setter is like focusing in on a part of a whole.

 These functions must satisfying some axioms in order to be considered a lens: